home page

 If you can afford it then IMO the minimal kit for photojournalists are two full frame camera bodies (preferably mirrorless), 24-70/2.8 and 70-200/2.8 lenses and a flash.
 In alphabetical order, Canon, Nikon, and Sony are the three brands that dominate and that I recommend.
 Alternatively, some very successful photojournalists use the crop sensor Fujifilm system.

 If buying a kit with the latest and greatest equipment is financially a challenge for you then I recommend the following strategies; 1.
 Buy excellent condition used or refurbished equipment from reputable places.
 2. Buy one generation old equipment.
 3. Buy a third party (i.e. Godox) system flash instead of major camera name brand flash.
-4. Buy good quality third party (i.e. Sigma) lenses instead of major camera name brand lenses.
+4. Buy good quality third party (i.e. Sigma, Tamron) lenses instead of major camera name brand lenses.
 5. Buy upper end but not top of the line camera bodies.
 6. Buy crop sensor camera bodies from the three full frame manufacturers named above.
 In any case, I strongly recommend sticking with the four camera manufacturers named above for camera bodies as they will be better long term investments - you don't want to be switching camera systems as that would require also buying new lenses and flahses.

 Starting Out / Building a Portfolio / Website etc.